Attention! Information To Help You Exert Your Voting Power!

 League Advocacy for Voters

-LWVNOW’s voter advocacy is concentrated in two areas
+LWVNOW’s voter advocacy is concentrated in tHREE areas

 Working with the Wisconsin League of Women Voters (LWVWI) to have a better legislative redistricting mechanism in place prior to the 2020 census.